Hip Pain · San Francisco + Virtual

 Take-home practice

 Virtual sessions work well for hip pain.
-Dr. Garrett assesses your posture and movement patterns via live video and guides you through protocols in real time.
-Most clients notice reduced tension and improved mobility during their first virtual session.
+Garrett watches your posture and movement over video and guides you through the same protocols in real time.

 I went from barely walking to six-mile hikes.
-I didn't think that was possible for me again after my accident.
+I didn't think that was possible again.

 The guarantee